Drought in Australia: Federation drought

 At the time of Federation, Australia suffered a major drought.
 There had been a number of years of below average rainfall across most of Australia before the drought.
 During the drought, the wheat crop was "all but lost", and the Darling River was dry at Bourke, New South Wales, for over a year, from April 1902 to May 1903.
 There was concern about Sydney's water supply.
 By 1902, Australia's sheep population dropped from its 1891 level of 106 million to fewer than 54 million.
 Cattle numbers fell by more than 40 per cent.
 Sheep numbers did not return to 100 million until 1925.

-In the 1911–1915 period, Australia suffered a major drought, which resulted in the failure of the 1914 wheat crop.
-During 1918 to 1920, a severe drought was experienced by Queensland, New South Wales, South Australia, Northern Territory (Darwin-Daly Waters area and central Australia), Western Australia (Fortescue area), Victoria, and Tasmania.
+In the 1911–1915 period, Australia suffered a major drought, which failed the 1914 wheat crop.
+From 1918 to 1920, a severe drought was experienced by Queensland, New South Wales, South Australia, Northern Territory (Darwin-Daly Waters area and central Australia), Western Australia (Fortescue area), Victoria, and Tasmania.

 Other 20th century droughts

-The World War II drought: 1937 to 1945
+World War II drought: 1937 to 1945

 During World War II frequent dry spells from 1937 to 1945 extended over New South Wales, Victoria, much of Queensland and parts of Western Australia, with more breaks than the Federation and Millennium droughts, but more periods of intense dryness.
 Parts of New South Wales, notably the central west, had record-low rainfall and in 1938 severe dry conditions intensified there and in Victoria, eastern South Australia and in southwest Australian grain-growing areas.
 An extremely dry six-month spell in Victorian forests contributed to the disastrous Black Friday bushfires of January 1939, before heavy rain came in late February 1939 over Victoria, South Australia and New South Wales.

 The rains were only a brief respite, and 1940 was one of the driest years of the century over most of southern Australia, emptying the Nepean Dam in New South Wales and imposing water restrictions in Brisbane.
 Perth had its driest year of the 20th century.
 Heavy rain in the southeastern States in November 1940 and January 1941 slightly eased the situation and 1942 was a year of good general rain, but an even worse 1944 resulted when dearth of winter–spring rains led to failure of the wheat crop and required populations in northern Victoria to cart water.
 Into 1945, large rivers virtually dried up, with most of the Hunter River ceasing flow and the Hawkesbury drying up at North Richmond.
 There was no flow in the Murray above Echuca.
 Adelaide faced water shortages while main Victorian water storages were empty in April 1945 and water restrictions were imposed as far north as Townsville.
 Dust storms blanketed South Australia, northern Victoria and southern New South Wales through the summer of 1944–45.